-Recently awarded Primary Stroke Certification by The Joint Commission, Glendale Memorial meets specific criteria and core clinical performance measures specific to accurately diagnosing and treating stroke patients.
+Recently awarded with a Thrombectomy-Capable Certification by The Joint Commission, Glendale Memorial meets specific criteria and core clinical performance measures specific to accurately diagnosing and treating stroke patients.

 The staff consists of a multidisciplinary team of experts: neurologists, neurosurgeons, vascular surgeons, nurse practitioners, and specialists.
 We deliver coordinated care from stroke prevention and acute stroke treatment to rehabilitation services.
 The program achieves optimum patient recovery through:

 Based on Healthgrades 2014 ratings, our hospital is a five-star recipient for Treatment of Stroke.
 Additionally, we recently received over half a million dollars by the UniHealth Foundation to support the launch and sustainability of an enhanced care coordination program designed to prevent secondary stroke.
 We've also been designated as a primary stroke center by The Joint Commission and we're an EMS designated stroke center.
 Learn More

 The thrombolysis in cerebral infarction (TICI) scale is a widely used scoring system to evaluate the response of thrombolytic therapy for ischemic stroke.
 Learn More

 Glendale Memorial Hospital and Health Center - 100%